 Today’s job market can be challenging.
 However, nursing continues to be one of the most in-demand careers available.
 If you already have a degree but are interested in switching to a career in nursing, you have options.

 At Nebraska Methodist College, interested students can choose to pursue a Bachelor of Science in Nursing (BSN) through either the college’s traditional or accelerated programs.
-While the pace of Nebraska Methodist College’s traditional BSN is what you’d expect in a four-year setting, the college’s Accelerated Community-Based Education (ACE) nursing program puts students on the fast track to their new nursing career.
-Through the ACE program — which is for those students who have already earned a previous associate’s or bachelor’s degree — students with can earn their BSN in just 15 months.
+While the pace of Nebraska Methodist College’s traditional BSN is what you’d expect in a four-year setting, the college’s Accelerated Population-Based Education (ACE) nursing program puts students on the fast track to their new nursing career.
+Through the ACE program — which is for those students who have already earned a previous associate’s or bachelor’s degree — students can earn their BSN in just 12 months.

 Here are a few questions you should ask yourself when deciding between the two programs:

 - What level of time commitment can I make to earning my degree?

 In either program, earning your BSN degree requires a significant time commitment in terms of attending class, studying course materials and participating in clinical experiences.
 However, because of its fast pace, the ACE program requires a greater time commitment from students than the traditional BSN.
 Students in the ACE program should be prepared to devote hours comparable to a full-time job to their coursework for the 12 months of the program.